St. Louis Office Goes Virtual

 We're adopting an innovative office model to reduce energy use, save money, and improve staff efficiency.

-With projects in every state and 79 countries and territories, The Nature Conservancy staffers are experts at working effectively—sometimes across great distances—to achieve large-scale conservation results.
+With projects in every state and over 70 countries and territories, The Nature Conservancy staffers are experts at working effectively—sometimes across great distances—to achieve large-scale conservation results.
 In Missouri, our staff is using sophisticated communication technologies and an innovative approach to adapt to evolving needs: a “virtual” office model.

 St. Louis-based staff began working from home offices most days, allowing for a move to a smaller, more energy-efficient office space and reduced commute times.
 The move is part of TNC's 50 State Climate Change Strategy to reduce greenhouse gas emissions.
 It is expected to yield a myriad of social, economic, and conservation benefits, such as a reduction in energy use, a broadened talent pool, and seamless collaboration across the state.

 - Proceeds from the sale of our previous office building offset rental costs on our new space for the next 10-15 years, ensuring that more of every charitable dollar will go towards important conservation work.

 - Flexible work locations will aid with staff retention, reducing job search and training costs.

 - The new space, conducive for hosting trustee and partner meetings, reduces the need to rent event space in the future.

 - State-of-the-art communication technology, such as video conferencing, and flexibility in work locations position staff to work seamlessly across the state and beyond.
 Staff are able to:

 - Choose work sites that are the most convenient and productive for them.

 - Easily work and communicate regardless of physical locations, more effectively reaching donors, partners, and project sites as needed.